MakeSchool-Tutorials/5-Best-Practices/P0/content.md

 Now we have a simple interface for creating different enemy types and our enemies consist of reusable components, great!
 I hope you enjoyed these best practices, they should help you avoid some common mistakes.

+You will have the chance to learn more best practices at our [Summer Academy](https://www.makeschool.com/summer-academy?referrer=54750).